Skip to Main Content

 Funder Requirements

 It is best to check with the specific funding agency or publisher directly to be certain you are following the most recent guidelines.
-However, SPARC is a "community resource for tracking, comparing, and understanding both current and future U.S. federal funder requirements for sharing research articles and research data," so it's a great place to start.
+SPARC tracks data sharing policies by federal departments that researchers can use.

 DMPTool